joeatodd/HiDEM/README.md

 | NRXFL,... | initial position of particles in the partition to the left   |

-## OUTPUT - jyr files and STR files ##
+## Output - JYR and STR files ##

-List position of all particles in x,y,z, every 2 seconds.
+JYR files list the position of all particles in x,y,z, every 2 seconds.
 Read this in paraview quite easily.

-STR file:

-midpoint
-strain

-for each node connection in initial geometry (including broken bonds)
+STR file list the midpoint position and strain of each *bond* between two particles, for each node connection in initial geometry (including broken bonds)

 dtop* files - these show the total energy in the system for different parts